How to lay lawn turf

 Rolawn graphic depicting how to calculate garden area

-Step 2 : Ground preparation
+Step 2 : Preparing the ground

 Removing an existing Lawn